Predictions for flow harmonic distributions and flow factorization ratios at RHIC: Heavy-Ion simulations

 \subsection{Initial conditions}

-Here we compare two different initial conditions models relevant for both LHC (PbPb 2.76 TeV) and RHIC (AuAu 200 GeV) energies.
+Here we compare two different initial conditions models relevant for both LHC (Pb-Pb 2.76 TeV) and RHIC (Au-Au 200 GeV) energies.
 NeXus \cite{Werner:1993uh,NeXus,Drescher:2000ec} is based on a partonic string model inspired on Gribov-Regge theory.
 Among models that have initial nucleon-size fluctuations, NeXus has the advantage to have been thoroughly tested at top RHIC energy and provides a coherent picture of data \cite{NeXspectra,Andrade06,Andrade08a,Andrade08b,Gardim11,Gardim12a,Takahashi09,Qian12}, and has also been compared to some of the LHC data \cite{diss_meera,Gardim:2020fxx}.

 We will then contrast NeXus with the TRENTO initial condition framework that is a phenomenological model that parameterizes the initial conditions.
-Then the parameter space is constrained using a Bayesian analysis \cite{Moreland:2014oya,Bernhard:2016tnd}.
-We use the central values from their Bayesian analysis such that $p=0$, $k=1.6$ and $\sigma=0.51$.
+For TRENTO initial conditions, we will use two different parameter sets that are both motivated by different Bayesian analyses.
+The first parameterization of TRENTO was based on the Bayesian analysis from \cite{Moreland:2014oya,Bernhard:2016tnd} when no free-streaming was considered.
+For this case, we use the central values from their Bayesian analysis such that $p=0$, $k=1.6$ and $w=0.51$ fm.
 This parameters set has been shown to fit to charged particle yields, $\langle p_T \rangle$, and event-by-event flow fluctuations \cite{Alba:2017hhe,Giacalone:2017uqx,Nijs:2020roc}.
-Additionally, many other theoretical predictions exist from Trento that remain to be confirmed \cite{Summerfield:2021oex,Ke:2016jrd,Mordasini:2019hut,Giacalone:2020lbm}.
+Additionally, many other theoretical predictions exist from TRENTO that remain to be confirmed \cite{Summerfield:2021oex,Ke:2016jrd,Mordasini:2019hut,Giacalone:2020lbm}.
 However, we note that correlations of $\langle p_T\rangle$ and $v_n$ fail to reproduce experimental data \cite{Giacalone:2020dln,ATLAS:2021kty}, it is not clear if this deviations arises from the initial state or hydrodynamic response.

+The second parameterization of TRENTO was also motivated by a Bayesian analysis but this time free-streaming was used \cite{Bernhard:2019bmu}.
+We note in particular that in this case, the free streaming time is $\tau_{fs}=1.16$ fm, $p\sim 0$, $k=1.2$ but the nucleon width is $w=0.956$.
+For the scaled harmonic distributions, we expect that $w$ has little effect (because it has an approximately similarly effect on $\epsilon_n$ and $\langle \epsilon_n\rangle$ \cite{kozlov14,Gardim:2017ruc}).
+We have checked (not shown) that this is indeed the case.
+For the factorization breaking ratio, it was shown in \cite{kozlov14,Gardim:2017ruc} that the size of the hot spots (in particular here $w$) matters.